EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: EnFed:Proposed FL approach

-To meet the objective function presented in equation (\ref{e2}), the following condition is to be satisfied: $(E_{comp} + E_{comm}) = E_{M_A}$.
-This condition will meet if $T = T_{M_A}$.
-As the energy consumption of the device at transmission, reception, and execution modes are different, and the values vary depending on the device's state, configuration, number of present computations, etc., the objective should be to minimize the time consumption, so that the energy consumption can be minimized finally.
+Here, the training time $T_{train}$ includes the time consumptions in finding nearby devices, handshaking, sharing encryption keys, model initialization, encryption and decryption of model updates during transmission, receiving updates from contributors, aggregation, and fitting with own dataset.
+As the energy consumption of the device at transmission, reception, and execution modes are different, and the values vary depending on the device's state, configuration, number of present computations, etc., the objective should be to minimize the time consumption, so that the energy consumption can be minimized.